Keeping families affected by substances together as they heal

 Many people assume that most foster care placements are due to abuse.
-The reality is that the majority (roughly 75%) of kids in foster care are there because of neglect, which often stems from issues such as parental substance abuse or unmet mental health needs.
-I am seeing many more drug-exposed babies admitted to the NICU, and many more placed in foster care.
+The reality is that the majority (roughly 75%) of kids in foster care are there because of neglect, which often stems from issues such as parental substance use or unmet mental health needs.
+I am seeing many more substance-exposed babies admitted to the NICU, and many more placed in foster care.

 More than half of children placed in foster care return to their families at some point.
 So what happens to their parents during this time?
 Do they get the resources and treatment they need to address the root of the problem?

 More importantly, what happens to the children during this time before they return to their family?
 If only there was a way to get families the care they need while keeping them together, putting the priority on family, first.

 “Foster care is supposed to be the safety net for kids in imminent danger, but what is the safety net to prevent the need for foster care in the first place?
 And what if foster care is not in the best interest of the child, in which case it only adds to their trauma?”

 Making landmark reform a reality for families

 The Family First Prevention Services Act is bipartisan, AAP championed legislation

 that was signed into law in 2018 and has the power to transform child